centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 ## ns-footer

-> Required links and information that need to be repeated on every page.
+> The footer comprises required links and information that needs repeating on every page.
 > **Note:** This is the UI component for producing a customised footer.
-If you are looking for the default British Gas footer which contains the links please use nsx-footer.
+If you're looking for the default British Gas footer containing the links, please use the [nsx-footer](#) component.

-The last component on the page, this holds links and copyright notices that are legally required.
-It also holds information about the company.
+The footer is the last component on the page and holds links and copyright notices that are legally required.
+It also contains information about the company.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->